getsentry/craft/docs/src/content/docs/targets/registry.md

 ## Creating New Packages

 When you introduce a new package that doesn't yet exist in the release registry, Craft will automatically create the required directory structure and initial manifest.
-The `repo_url` field is automatically derived from your GitHub repository configuration.

-For a complete initial manifest, you can specify additional metadata:

 ```yaml
 targets: